 TFCC tears can occur from a fall on an outstretched hand, twisting injuries, or gradual wear over time.
 Symptoms include pain on the pinky side of the wrist, clicking or popping, weakness, and difficulty with gripping or rotating the forearm.

-Small camera inserted to visualize the tear and assess repairability
+A small camera is inserted to visualize the tear and assess repairability

 The torn edges are freshened to promote healing